zwave-js/firmware-updates/docs/firmware-files.md

 ### Multiple firmware upgrades

 Devices with multiple firmware targets can define multiple downloads in a single entry.
-The updates are applied in the order they are defined.
+The downloads should appear in the order they are meant to be applied.

 ```jsonc
 {